The JU Research and Scholarship Symposium

 - Dr. Lila de Tantillo (Nursing) – firstname.lastname@example.org

-- Dr. Kara Conway (Science and Math) – email@example.com
+- Dr. Kara Conway and Dr. William Penwell (Science and Math) – email@example.com; firstname.lastname@example.org

 - Dr. Ashley Johnson (Social Sciences) - email@example.com